AFGHANISTAN

 Photo Collection

 The Afghanistan SRI photo collection was supplied by Ali Muhammad Ramzi and other colleagues in Afghanistan.
 (Click on the inidividual photos showing in the slideshow in the Afghanistan summary section at the top of the page to enlarge them).
-If you do not have Flash installed, click here to see individual photos which are made available on Picasaweb.
+Click here to see individual photos on Google Photos.

 Additional photos of the Aga Khan Foundation SRI work in Afghanistan can be found in nearly all the reports listed in the Reports and Articles section above.